 Well, no… it was not fine and we should have realized this long before because I am usually the one that jumps in deep without looking ahead first.

-We take our positions and he has our camera remote in hand, Logan clicks the shutter button and we take a few photos which didn’t turn out like we’d hoped for.
+So, we take our positions and he has our camera remote in hand, Logan clicks the shutter button and we take a few photos which didn’t turn out as we’d hoped for.
 Still skeptical I say: “It’s okay, we can always take later or closer to the bottom where it’s not so windy.”
 (HINT HINT).

 We try again and this time we hear a loud CRACK.
 We turned around to watch in horror as our tripod and camera begin to tumble down the side of Pike’s Peak.
 This is where my lack of judgment kicks back in.
 I begin frantically run and climb down the mountain in order to save our camera.
 Fortunately, I was fine and the camera stopped rolling after only falling a short distance.
 All the while, some nearby visitors are cracking up at our misfortune.

 We both sit down and I begin to inspect the camera, while Logan tried to ignore the low grumbling and muttering coming from me.
 At first, we look at the body of the camera and the lens.
 Somehow nothing was damaged on the exterior.
 Then we turn the camera off and on again and nothing happens… Secretly I’m panicking inside, but then it miraculously turns on.
 Phew, sweating bullets.
 Then we both hear a “nails on the chalkboard” type sound as the lens to our camera is focusing – NOT GOOD.